tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 bandit3@bandit:~/inhere$
 ```

-There we are!
-We've found a file called `.hidden` with user or groups related to bandit3 and bandit4.
-To make sure the `.hidden` file contains ASCII characters, try using a `find` command.
+There it is, a file called `.hidden` with user or groups related to bandit3 and bandit4.
+In order to make sure the `.hidden` file contains ASCII characters, try using a `find` command to uncover any executable file types that contain ASCII text.

 ```bash
 bandit3@bandit:~/inhere$ find . -type f -exec file {} + | grep ASCII